Date: Wednesday, 22 March 2023; 31st Anniversary.

 How to celebrate the World Water Day

-Since 1993, many organizations and communities host a range of educational and promotional events on World Water Day of each year, including seminars, lectures, conferences, and social media campaigns, to raise and spread awareness of water-related issues.
+Since 1993, many organizations and communities have hosted various educational and promotional events on World Water Day each year, including seminars, lectures, conferences, and social media campaigns, to raise and spread awareness of water-related issues.
 The day can also include campaigns to raise money for projects related to the conservation and development of water resources.

-Each year a specific theme relevant to water is proposed by the United Nations to raise awareness and promote innovative actions.
-The theme of each year focuses mainly on topics relevant to clean water, sanitation, and hygiene, which is in line with the targets of Sustainable Development Goal 6.
+Each year, the United Nations proposes a specific theme relevant to water to raise awareness and promote innovative actions.
+Each year’s theme focuses mainly on topics pertinent to clean water, sanitation, and hygiene, which aligns with the targets of Sustainable Development Goal 6.

 Annual theme in recent years: